hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_pre-QC.md

 The last step of the process is to demultiplex the samples, if sequencing more than a single sample.
 This is the one step of this process not handled by the 'umis' tools.
 After demultiplexing, we are ready to explore our data for quality information.

+***

+*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*